CMPSCI 311—Spring 2025

 B Complete at least 8 challenge problems with ✓ or better; including at least 4 with ✓+

-D Attempt at least 6 challenge problems and complete at least 3 challenge problems with a ✓
+D Complete at least 6 challenge problems with a ✓- or better; including at least 3 with a ✓

 For example, to earn a C you should aim to complete one challenge problem per assignment with a ✓ or better.
 To earn an A, you should aim to complete two per assigment with ✓ or better with one a ✓+.
 Since you don’t need to complete every problem, you are encouraged to focus your efforts on producing high-quality solutions to the problems you feel confident about.
 There is no benefit to guessing or writing vague answers to a problem you don’t know how to solve.